Mejiro Ramonu: 1985: Two-year-old season

-1986: Three year old season
+1986: Three-year-old season

 Mejiro Ramonu started her three-year season with the Queen Cup, where she was the most favored to win.
 However, she was acting anxious from before the race, and finished fourth.
 After the race, her jockey, Masatsugu Kashiwazaki, remarked that he didn't really understood why she'd lose.
 The Mejiro matriarch, Miya Kitano, however, suspected the horse would lose the race based on the way the horse acted.

-After this was, she was moved to the Kansai region and entered in to the Hochi Hai Yonsai Himba Tokubetsu, a trial race to the Oka Sho.
+After this, she was moved to the Kansai region and entered into the Hochi Hai Yonsai Himba Tokubetsu, a trial race to the Oka Sho.
 Hiroshi Kawachi, who was a jockey based in Kansai, took over the duty of jockey, as it was planned that a Kansai jockey (i.e. Kawachi) would take the helm if Ramonu were to run in a race held in the Kansai region.
-During the race she was placed in the back of the pack, but at the third corner she was blocked by another horse that was losing momentum and was almost at the back of the pack as the horse entered the final stretch.
+During the race she was placed in the back of the pack, but at the third corner she was blocked by another horse that was losing momentum, and was almost at the back of the pack as the horse entered the final stretch.
 However, the horse managed to catch up at the last second, beating Chuo Sally by a neck.

 At the Oka Sho, she was once again the most favored to win, with the parimutuel odds set at 1.6.
-She showed signs of anxiety at the race, but at the race she managed to place herself in the middle of the pack and pushed herself up to take the lead, before winning the first leg of the Triple Tiara with a 1 and 3/4 length lead against second place Mayano Jo O. This marked the first classic race victory for the Mejiro Stud, and the first Oka Sho victory for Kawachi.
+She showed signs of anxiety at the race, but managed to place herself in the middle of the pack and pushed herself up to take the lead, before winning the first leg of the Triple Tiara with a 1 and 3/4 length lead against second place Mayano Jo O. This marked the first classic race victory for the Mejiro Stud, and the first Oka Sho victory for Kawachi.